matamata/appback-phonegap-plugin/README.md

 # Appback Phonegap (Cordova) Plugin

 This Appback plugin for Phonegap (a.k.a.
-Cordova) allows for easy use the Appback.com API in mobile applications.
+Cordova) allows for easy use the Appback.com Backend as a Service API in mobile applications.

 ## Supported Platforms